linux-lock/bpflock/README.md

   sudo disablebpf -p restrict -a bpf_write
   ```

 Make sure to execute this program last during boot and after all necessary bpf programs have been loaded.
-For containers workload to disable this program, delete the pinned file `/sys/fs/bpf/bpflock/disable-bpf`.
+For containers workload to disable this program, delete the directory `/sys/fs/bpf/bpflock/disable-bpf` and all its pinned content.
 Re-executing will enable it again.

 ### 3.2 Filesystem protections